Lexa307/DiscordCardBot/README.md

  ### editcard CardName editCardName editClassNumber [editImageSourceLink]
 A command accessible only to the administrator, created to change the data of existing maps, requires the following arguments:
  - CardName (required) - full name of the card to be changed
- - editCardName (required) - the new name of the card, if you do not want to change, insert the one that is (a reminder to use ";" instead of a space)
+ - editCardName (required) - the new name of the card, if you do not want to change, insert the one that is (a reminder to use **SPACE_SYMBOL** instead of a space)
  - editClassNumber - (required) new card class, must be a number
  - editImageSourceLink (required) - new image (link to image) to display